 The man who came in second place.

 American sprinter Tyson Gay lost to Usain Bolt by literally, just a fraction of a second--0.13 seconds.
 But unfortunately for Tyson Gay, Usain Bolt got 100% of the gold medal.
-Business works the same way – except when you are competing for business, the second place company doesn’t even get a silver medal.
+The Marketplace works the same way – except when you are competing for business, the second-place company doesn’t even get a silver medal.
 They get nothing, 0% of the revenue.

 This is why differentiation is so critically important for winning business and growing your company.
 You may only be “0.13 of a second” behind your competitors, but to the winner go the spoils.
 If you can set yourself apart in your space, the upside is… significant.
 Let’s get into it.